piyush0101/mockito-show/README.rst

 I aim to provide here a few insights into dealing with difficult to test code.
 Most of the time, when dealing with `legacy code`_, you come across wildly tangled code.
 Dependencies are not well defined which results in tightly coupled, difficult to test code.
-Legacy systems which are running since a decade, have evolved in an strictly driven, its-ugly-but-it-works kind of environment are usually not very easy to fix overnight.
+Legacy systems which are running since a decade, have evolved in a strictly deadline driven, its-ugly-but-it-works kind of environment are usually not very easy to fix overnight.

-The best kind of system that is very easily testable is the one which follows good inversion of control/dependency injection patterns.
+The best kind of system that is easily testable is the one which follows good inversion of control/dependency injection patterns.
 Here are a couple of good articles about `Inversion of Control`_ and `Dependency Injection`_ from Paul Hammant and Martin Fowler.